If you've blocked our ad, please consider unblocking it.

 There is also a carbon copy battle version of the Practice stage.
 It's identical to the original Practice stage, with the exception of any seagulls or chickens in their respective locations.
 Apart from having no AI programming, this map is mostly functional.
 It contains spawn points for the second, third, and fourth players as well as six item boxes with two of them in each area.

 A very empty test map exists.
 Its file name is "mushcan".
 There is a large empty space in the middle of the map.
 Some of the hole is actually transparent track.
+There are also seven boost pads but they're all placed underneath the map, so they never show up in game.

 A large empty cube.
 Each of its six faces are a different color.
 This "front-end" cube also appears in Diddy Kong Racing and Jet Force Gemini.